Honolulu Elder Abuse Attorneys

 Honolulu Elder Abuse Attorneys Are Here To Help You!

 If you believe you or someone you know has been the victim of elder abuse in Honolulu, contact an attorney right away.
 The attorneys at Potts & Potts can meet with you at our local law office or your home, review the facts of your case, and let you know if you have a claim.
 If we accept your case, we can help you hold an abuser accountable for your damages.
-Call (808) 537-4575 for a free evaluation.
+Call (808) 537-4575 for a free evaluation with our Honolulu personal injury lawyer.